jhines19/readme-generator-backend/README.md

 - [License](#license)

 ## Installation
+Add a folder that contains an index.js and a readme-generator.js file.
 Install project via npm install, npm install inquirer, and git clone.
 After cloning project require packages.
-Developers can put the utils file and index.js file in their project in a folder for readme generator.
+Developers can transfer contents into new project files.

 ## Usage
 Use this project on multiple projects to describe to others the contents of your project.